|

 the island, population 3,232 (2001), geographically located at 42°57′N,

-3,000 meters wide.
-It is the sixth largest Adriatic island with a rather
+900 and 3,000 meters wide.
+It is the sixth largest Adriatic island with a

-climate is mild; an average air temperature in January is 9.8 °C and in July
+The climate is mild; an average air temperature in January is 9.8 °C and in

 The island is largely covered with the Mediterranean flora; at some places